 You Might Have to Check it Anyway.
 General airline carry-on luggage dimensions are 22 x 14 x 9 inches (roughly 55 x 35 x 23 cm), but some airlines are much smaller.
 Other airlines are stingy on weight, some allowing carry-on luggage to be only 5 kg (11 lbs)!

 And don’t think the airlines will let it slip if you’re a hair over in weight or size.
-I recently took a flight where the check-in agents didn’t check the size or weight of anybody’s carry-on luggage if they were checking a bag, but they meticulously weighed and sized up all the bags for people flying with carry-on luggage only.
+I once took a flight where the check-in agents didn’t check the size or weight of anybody’s carry-on luggage if they were checking a bag, but they meticulously weighed and sized up all the bags for people flying with carry-on luggage only.
 I watched a couple forced to check their carry-on luggage, frantically pulling out their laptops and other items inappropriate for the cargo hold, and having to carry it all in a plastic shopping bag for the rest of their trip.
 And for this inconvenience, they also had to pay (top price no less) to check their bags at the last minute.

 There May Not be Room in the Overhead Bins.
 Depending on when you board, and how many other people have bulky carry-on luggage, you might be out of luck.
 Sometimes the gate attendants will nail you before you even board; if too many people have carry-on luggage only (which is common on domestic flights), they’ll go around the waiting room and tag your bag to be checked at the gate, whether you like it or not.